 The Archdiocese of Southwark is committed to the safety and welfare of children and vulnerable adults.

 The Church has a responsibility to ensure all those who undertake work in its name, whether these are Clergy, Religious or Lay people undertaking work on a voluntary basis, are adequately screened and trained in safeguarding matters.
-Screening takes place at a number of levels, in particular, through a formal check with the Disclosure and Barring Service (which replaced the Criminal Records Bureau checks).
-This process is administered at Parish level by the Parish Safeguarding Representative and is then forwarded to the Archdiocese, who liaises direct with the Disclosure and Barring Service.
+Screening takes place at a number of levels, in particular, through a formal check with the Disclosure and Barring Service (DBS, which replaced the Criminal Records Bureau checks).
+This process is administered at parish level by the Parish Safeguarding Representative and is then forwarded to the Archdiocese, who liaises directly with the Disclosure and Barring Service.

 We all have a role to play in safeguarding the young or adults who may be at risk and therefore, have a duty to report any concerns in the first instance to either the Parish Priest, Father John Hine, in person on 01580 762785, or Janet Brierley, Parish Safeguarding Representative, on 01580 762526.